 The university posts professional degrees on the 1st and 15th of each month.
 All degree requirements must be met prior to the posting date.

 The university posts graduate degrees to students’ permanent records four times each year according to a predetermined schedule.
 All degree requirements, including milestones dependent on program, must be met prior to the posting date.
-The posting dates for graduate students are at the end of each regular term (fall, spring, summer, and at the end of the Summer 1 session).
+The posting dates for graduate students are at the end of each 16-week session (fall, spring, and summer) and at the end of the 12-week summer session.
 The regular terms and sessions for graduate students, with approximate posting dates shown in parentheses, are:

 Once the degree is posted, the degree record is complete and final.
 It can be rescinded only in the case of substantiated error or fraud.
-A student may not add coursework to or remove coursework from the posted degree to improve grade-point average or to add concentrations or emphases, and may not request a degree title change.
+A student cannot add coursework to or remove coursework from the posted degree to improve grade-point average or to add concentrations or emphases, and cannot request a degree title change.